Part 1: How it Works

 What if the same fundamentals that ran bitcoin transactions ran an entire network of distributed applications (dApps)?

-The calculator app your downloaded from the dApp store was shared across thousands of ledgers.
+The calculator app you downloaded from the dApp store was hosted by thousands of interconnected nodes each verifying the integrity of the code.

 Malicious changes in the code could be spotted and audited in real time by checking your version against a shared global network of other calculator apps.

 No single entity with control of the distribution channel can stop you from downloading the calculator.
 This doesn’t mean the calculator is free.
 In fact, it is natively monetized requiring a token to access.
-Just that no one can stop a publisher from creating the dApp, or a user from downloading the dApp.
+No centralized control just means that no one can stop a publisher from creating the dApp, or a user from downloading the dApp.

-The upshot of this all is instead of Alice only being able to send a bitcoin to Bob, now Alice and Bob can enter into complex contractual relationships with each other.
-Anything in the real world can be represented in immutable computer code no central authority can unilaterally modify or delete.
+The upshot of this all is instead of Alice only being able to send a bitcoin to Bob, now Alice and Bob can enter into complex contractual relationships with each other using the same middleman free technology.

 Never has there been more of a misaligned term.
 To clarify a "smart" + “contract” is simply a piece of computer code deployed to run on a distributed ledger network instead of a single physical or cloud computer.